Review | In Jeff Wall’s photographs, it’s all about the details. But are they important?

 On one level — let’s call it the journalistic level of seeing his photographs reproduced on the page — Wall seems to be a passionate social critic.
 “An Eviction,” made in 1988, shows one of the persistent and most terrifying failures of capitalism: housing insecurity.
 A man is being strong-armed by sheriffs, outside of what is presumably the home he has just lost.
 “Mimic,” from 1982, shows racism in action, as a White man presses his middle finger to his temple as he passes an Asian man on the street.

 Other images grapple with poverty, the trauma of war, the status of women.
 But most of them also include some element, some detail, that either introduces comedy or aesthetic self-consciousness, in ways that leave you uncertain about the seriousness of the social critique.

 The soldier showing his gaping wound in “Dead Soldiers Talk” references a long history in Christian iconography of displaying wounds — the spear wound to Jesus on the cross or the stigmata of St. Francis.
-But it also is a slightly ridiculous gesture, that spreads its comedy all around it, such that the “dead” soldiers seem not so much animated corpses, but actors taking a break between scenes.
+But it also is a slightly ridiculous gesture that spreads its comedy all around it, such that the “dead” soldiers seem not so much animated corpses but actors taking a break between scenes.
 Is this about war, or about an industry that uses make-believe to recast war as entertainment?

 The question for viewers, and the central challenge of Wall’s work, is whether these postmodern twists can coexist with the social critique, or fatally subvert it.
 I think it is a matter of style, meaning that it simply isn’t Wall’s style to say things in a straightforward way.
 The irony, the gamesmanship of referentiality and humor, are part of the work’s basic message.
 He is saying, simultaneously, something simplistic but important — racism is toxic — and something complex but relatively arcane — don’t believe this image, don’t take anything literally, don’t trust first impressions.